slu-csci-5030/course/crew_manual/src/pages/yrlmanoharreddy/readme.md

 However i written all the docker files separately under github username folder or under the same folder(yrlmanoharreddy)

+## Docker can be created and run using the following command
+    docker-compose up

 ## Please look into the yrlmanoharreddy/dockerpractice-psd, where i created application and done all the local set up
 For the starting of application:
  ## Docker File